microsoft/VirtualClient/website/docs/guides/0220-usage-testing-disks.md

 1. On OS Disk, only run on the OS partition.
 2. If other disks have more than 1 partition, run on all concurrently that passes the filters (exclude /, /mnt, /boot.efi)
 3. On Linux, only run on four prefix: `/dev/hd`, `/dev/sd`, `/dev/nvme`, `/dev/xvd`.
+3. On Windows, only disks with status: online & read only disabled will be used.

 ## Disk Filters
 Different environments, Azure, AWS/GCP, Lab host, Lab VM, have vastly different configuration of disks.
 It is a challenge to have a schema that allows you to target the desired disk consistently.